 - No Ending: Some of the stories fail to illustrate how the children have learned from and grown past their cures, with the assumption that they stopped the cure and kept the improvements like always, but the lack of conclusion has the accidental implication that the children were permanently altered instead.

 - Not Good with People : Played with.
 Although Mrs. Piggle-Wiggle will happily discuss the children's problems over the phone when the parents call, she does not invite adult guests over or socialize with them like she does with the neighborhood kids, saying adults make her nervous.
 (This would be considered creepy today.)

 - Pirate: Mr. Piggle-Wiggle was a pirate... who left behind his treasure map and a treasure chest full of magical cures.

-- Take That: Many, against the Because I Said So school of parenting.
+- Take That!: Many, against the Because I Said So school of parenting.
 Most of the cures essentially consist of allowing the child to discover that their actions actually have consequences, learning how the world works and what to do in order to obtain the desired results instead of just that father knows best.

-- The Fifties: Or thereabouts.
+- The '50s

 - Tough Love: Advocates a much less harsh version of the trope: parents who try to protect their kids from the real world too much will prevent them from learning how to handle it, but all of the parents in the books still love their kids and are involved with them to some degree.
 A lot of the parents start having problems with the cures during the part where the kid is discovering the consequences of their actions, but not stepping in to soften the blow so much that the lesson is lost is vital.